liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 [中文版使用说明（旧版）](http://bbs.keinsci.com/thread-9256-1-1.html)

-## Launch
+## How to use

-If you're using Windows 10/11 and you don't have a Python environment, you can find an executable version (packed by pyinstaller on Windows 10) in [the release](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/releases/latest).
-Once you've downloaded it, go to the folder and run `Energy Diagram Plotter CDXML X.X.X.exe`.
+For Windows users, download the executable version in [the release](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/releases/latest).

+Run `Energy Diagram Plotter CDXML X.X.X.exe` in the uncompressed files.

 Alternatively, if you have a python environment on Windows or Linux, you can build a virtual environment with pipenv by using the provided pipfile:
 ```